[music] paused

 // Top wall

-if transform.translation.y + ball_radius >= half_height {
+if transform.translation.y + half_ball >= half_height {

-transform.translation.y = half_height - ball_radius;
+transform.translation.y = half_height - half_ball;

 ball.velocity.y = -ball.velocity.y;